The Holy Spirit is God

 For all eternity, the Holy Spirit proceeds from the Father and the Son, but this does not mean He is created by Them, nor does it make Him any less God than Them, nor any less a person than Them.
 It is just a way of describing the relationship they have always had.
 All members of the Trinity are ‘self-existent’, but also depend on each other to be the person they are: for example, the Father couldn’t be ‘father’ without the Son being ‘son’.

 Speaker, Word and Breath

-We know this is hard to understand, but think of the biblical picture of speaking again.
+This is hard to understand, but think of the biblical picture of speaking again.
 You can imagine the Father, Son, and Spirit as “Speaker, Word, and Breath.”
 The breath would not be breath without the speaker and his word.
 The word would not be a word without the speaker and the breath which carries him.
 And the speaker would not be a speaker unless he was speaking the word on his breath.

-How does this Bible passage speak to you?
+How does this Bible teaching speak to you?
 Please share your thoughts below!